arwysyah/Cake-Shop-POS/README.md

-# CAKE - SHOP API  Point Of Sales
+# CAKE - SHOP  Point Of Sales

 Point of Sales System build with ReactJS